SUZHOU SEAPEAK CO.,LTD

 Mistake 3: Many users believe that the well water used by the drip irrigation system is not filtered

 In fact, well water often contains coarse sand, fine sand, and certain chemicals, which will block the drip head.
 Commonly used filters include mesh screens, stacked sheets, and media filters.
 If there are sand particles in the water, a centrifugal filter should be used.
-Before installing a filter tank, analyze the physical and chemical components of the water, select a suitable filter tank according to the water quality, and select a filter with anti-clogging performance.
+Before installing a filter tank, a comprehensive analysis of the water quality should be conducted to assess its physical and chemical components.
+Based on these findings and anti-clogging performance requirements, one can choose from an assortment of filters suitable for the specific drip irrigation system, including some of the popular types of irrigation filters like media filters.

 Mistake 4: The drip irrigation system is not combined with irrigation and fertilization